kgdunn/pid-book/design-analysis-experiments/design-analysis-experiments.rst

 This example should be done by yourself.
 It is based on question 19 in the exercises for Chapter 5 in Box, Hunter, and Hunter (2nd edition).

 The data are from a plastics molding factory which must treat its waste before discharge.
-The :math:`y` variable represents the average amount of pollutant discharged (lb) in a day, while the 3 factors that were varied were:
+The :math:`y` variable represents the average amount of pollutant discharged [lb per day], while the 3 factors that were varied were:

  	-	:math:`C`: the chemical compound added (A or B)
 	-	:math:`T`: the treatment temperature (72°F or 100°F)
 	-	:math:`S`: the stirring speed (200 rpm or 400 rpm)
-	-	:math:`y`: the amount of pollutant discharged [lb]
+	-	:math:`y`: the amount of pollutant discharged [lb per day]

 	.. tabularcolumns:: |l|l||c|c|c||c|